neiios/discord-music-bot/README.md

 - Add a command to remove all songs from the queue
 - Add a command to skip a song
 - BUG: After the first song, the bot plays one second of the same song before playing the next one
-- Make it possible to play restricted videos (either use cookies or official API)
 - Spotify support
 - Improve dockerfile